Allowlisting rules

 - You can block elevation, automatically elevate application, or allow users to request elevation

-Example rule for Slack - this is a local rule and will only be applied to the current organization, we match the application using the publisher certificate, allow application execution along with child processes, and allow the application to automatically elevate as admin.
+Local rule that will only be applied to the current child tenant, we match the application using the publisher certificate, allow application execution along with all child processes, and allow the application to automatically elevate as admin.

-Example rule for AnyDesk - this is a local rule that will only apply to a certain customer, it matches the application that is legitimately signed by AnyDesk Software GmbH
+This is a catalog rule managed by idemeum.
+It is a local rule that will only apply to a certain customer, it matches the application that is legitimately signed by AnyDesk Software GmbH

 , we allow execution, and offer users the option to request elevation.